Unsupervised Hierarchical Skill Discovery: Related Work

 \subsection{Skill Segmentation and Discovery}

 Skill segmentation typically assumes access to state-action trajectories or rewards \citep{NPBRS, compile}.
 Approaches such as Compositional Imitation Learning and Execution (CompILE) \citep{compile} and Option-Critic \citep{optioncritic} segment demonstrations into latent skills or options to accelerate RL.
 However, these methods generally rely on action supervision.
 CompILE, in particular, suffers from producing location-centric, redundant skills and necessitates prior knowledge of the average length per skill per trajectory (and the number of segments).
 Similarly, Bayesian methods like Nonparametric Bayesian Reward Segmentation (NPBRS) \citep{NPBRS} are capable of inferring the number of skills from data but typically require heavy supervision, such as explicit rewards, action labels, and environment interaction.

 Other approaches, including spectral or change-point methods \citep{Zhu2022, cst} and online unsupervised methods \citep{diayn}, typically require active environment interaction.
+More recent work such as SloTTAr \citep{slottar} extends CompILE and the Ordered Memory Policy Network (OMPN)~\citep{OMPN} with slot-based transformers to handle variable subroutine counts.
+However, it still operates on state-action trajectories to reconstruct action sequences and produces flat segmentations rather than multi-level hierarchies.
 In contrast, we discover skills from pre-collected observations without access to actions, rewards, or interaction.